One of the things that most IT leaders agree on, is the slow adoption of the public cloud. Our own survey also confirms that.

 I want to administer my servers!

-Everybody who has experienced the public cloud for the first time repeats that with good management it could cost even half the price of the local infrastructure.
+Everybody who has experienced the public cloud services for the first time repeats that with good management it could cost even half the price of the local infrastructure.

-The other trick used in comparison, is to calculate only the variable cost of the currently running infrastructure without cloud optimization (autoscaling, shutting down environments on weekends etc.) and to omit the cost of expensive hardware upgrades, repairs, and downtime.
+The other trick used in comparison, is to calculate only the variable cost of the currently running infrastructure without cloud environment optimization (autoscaling, shutting down environments on weekends etc.) and to omit the cost of expensive hardware upgrades, repairs, and downtime.

-The public cloud may be perceived as big-budget, but when all the costs of local infrastructure are taken into consideration, the comparison output is actually reversed.
+The public cloud services may be perceived as big-budget, but when all the costs of local infrastructure are taken into consideration, the comparison output is actually reversed.

 It’s also a choice between operating expense and capital expenditure, so another dependency on the general financial policy of the organization exists.